CyrusSUEN/AddonTestHarness/README.md

 3. Select ```Save file``` from the download prompt and check ```Do this automatically for files like this from now on.``` So that Firefox will download the exported JSON file automatically upon finishing the script.

 4. Run ath.test.adnauseum.PageVisitFirefoxTest as a JUnit test.
-When it is finished, there will an be exported JSON file in your system's default Download folder
+When it is finished, there will an be exported JSON file in your browser's default download folder